joshuaeng/algoTrader/README.md

 - **Hybrid Agent Support**: Supports both event-driven agents (reacting to market data) and periodic agents (running on a schedule).
 - **Extensible**: Easily create your own custom agents to encapsulate specific logic.
 - **Alpaca Integration**: Connects to Alpaca for market data streams and trade execution.
+- **Live Performance Tracking**: Includes a built-in agent for live PnL tracking with graphical visualization.

 ## Core Concepts